 Custom Training and Courses

-Casey also provides a variety of courses on wildlife tracking, ecology, and bird related subjects, as well as backcountry expeditions.
-Courses listed below will give an idea of topics that can be customized for groups or organizations depending on their interests or needs.
+Casey also provides a variety of courses on wildlife tracking, ecology, and bird related subjects, as well as backcountry expeditions that can be customized for groups or organizations depending on their interests or needs.
+Contact Casey for details.

 Track and Sign

 A comprehensive introduction to the track and sign of mammals, birds, reptiles/amphibians, and insects on your local landscape.
 Explore wildlife design, movement and gaits, wildlife behavior and natural history, track aging and more.

 Wildlife Specific Track & Sign

 Spend a day (or two) exploring track, sign and behavior of specific species.
 Locate habitual marking trails, bedding areas, scrape sites, wallows, rubs, marking trees, nursery trees, feeding zones, scat, etc, to learn about landscape use, behavior, remote camera set-up and more.

 *Because bears and lions are hunted across the west, a course that involves locating core areas of individuals on the landscape is reserved only for participants involved in in research, monitoring, and conversation efforts, or those I've worked with before.

 Explore the world as our species did for so long-- not simply as hunters, but as humans that valued, respected, and most importantly, constantly learned from the various "traditions", or behaviors, of different animals.
 Whether one wants to hunt for meat or for knowledge, we'll learn to piece together terrain to better understand animal whereabouts/movements by studying trails, age and placement of tracks, bedding and feeding areas, and landscape use.
 For budding hunters, wildlife photographers, and biologists working in research involving remote cameras.